Monazite: Extraction of rare-earth metals from monazite ore

 The extraction of rare-earth metals from monazite ore begins with digestion with sulfuric acid followed by aqueous extraction.
 The process requires many neutralizations and filtrations.

 The final products yielded for this process are thorium-phosphate concentrate, RE hydroxides, and uranium concentrate.
 Depending on the relative market prices of uranium, thorium, and rare earth elements as well as the availability of customers and the logistics of delivering to them, some or all of those products may be economical to sell or further process into a marketable form, while others constitute tailings for disposal.
 Products of the uranium and thorium decay series, particularly radium will be present in trace amounts and form a radiotoxic hazard.
-While radium-228 (a product of thorium decay) will be present only in extremely minute amounts (less than one milligram per metric ton of thorium), and will decay away with a half life of roughly 5.75 years, radium-226 will be present at a ratio above 300 milligrams per metric ton of uranium and due to its long half life (~1600 years) will essentially remain with the residue.
+While radium-228 (a product of thorium decay) will be present only in extremely minute amounts (less than one milligram per metric ton of thorium), and will decay away with a half-life of roughly 5.75 years, radium-226 will be present at a ratio above 300 milligrams per metric ton of uranium and due to its long half-life (~1600 years) will essentially remain with the residue.
 As radium forms the least soluble alkaline earth metal sulfate known, radium sulfate will be present among the solid filtration products after sulfuric acid has been added.

+Containing nuclear waste

+In two studies, one testing synthetic monazites radioactive waste storage capabilities by submerging it in a contaminated wastewater system for an extended period of time, and the other comparing the durability of the crystalline structures of multiple minerals, they investigate the ability of monazite to act as a host for nuclear byproducts from high-grade plutonium in decommissioned nuclear weapons and spent fuel from nuclear reactors.
+Results from both investigations show that monazite is one of the better options for storage in comparison to the previously used borosilicate glass.

+One study done at Oak Ridge National Laboratory in Tennessee the performance of synthetic monazite to borosilicate glass in radioactive waste management is compared.
+This experiment involved synthetic monazite and borosilicate glass being soaked in a contaminated simulated Savannah River defense wastes for 28 days, during the time period the leaching rates from both materials were measured.
+The results show that the synthetic monazite is a far more effective material for containing radioactive waste due to its low leaching rates and slow corrosion rate.

+In a second study natural monazite is found to have an enhanced ability to deal with radiation byproducts due the property of radiation "resistance" as it is able to remain crystalline after being subjected to high amounts of alpha-decay radiation and becoming amorphized.
+Due to this high durability, it is seen as a better alternative for hosting materials such as radioactive strontium than other tested minerals.
+Synthetic monazite is also shown to have similar durability to that of the natural crystalline samples after it becomes fully amorphized.